 Tom’s direct email address is firstname.lastname@example.org

-Matteo grew up on a sugarcane farm in the Burdekin, where he worked as a farmhand on a part-time basis while completing his education.
-Matteo has obtained an extensive knowledge of the local area, in both rural and urban environments.
+Taryn grew up on a fourth-generation pineapple farm in the Townsville area, where she worked as a farmhand and office assistant on a part-time basis while completing her studies.
+This background, alongside her professional work within the region, has resulted in an understanding and keen interest in both our rural and urban environments.

 Our firm, with the support of the James Cook University, strives to constantly employ student planners under our internship program.
 This paid program has been developed to provide students with practical planning experience within the industry while supporting and promoting personal and professional growth.
 This is our way of contributing to the next generation of planners for our region.
 It also helps our firm cultivate a supply of confident, well-adjusted and experienced graduate planners, and also deliver our planning services in a cost-effective manner.
 Our current student planners are profiled below.